nerellarupesh/fake-resume-jobposting-detector/README.md

-# AI-Resume-Fit-Analyzer
+# fake-resume-jobposting-detector
-An AI-powered tool that analyzes resumes against job descriptions and gives a fit score, missing skills, and suggestions
+An NLP-based project to detect fake resumes or job postings.